rsnpj/notes-site/notes/Certifications/AZ900/Networking.md

 A virtual network allows Azure resources to securely communicate with each other, the internet and on premises networks.

-A virtual network is scoped to a single region, however, multiple virtual networks form different regions can be connected together using virtual network peering.
+A virtual network is scoped to a single region; however, multiple virtual networks from different regions can be connected together using virtual network peering.

 Virtual networks can be segmented into one or more subnets to allow you to organize and secure your resources into discrete sections.

-For VMs that the users interact with directly, such as the web tier, the VM will have both a public and private IP whereas other tiers will just have private IPs.
+For VMs that the users interact with directly, such as the web tier, the VM will have both a public and private IP, whereas other tiers will just have private IPs.

 <Definition name="VPN Gateway">
-Allows a secure connection between an Azure Virtual Network and an on premises location over the internet
+Allows a secure connection between an Azure Virtual Network and an on-premises location over the internet
 </Definition>

 ## Network security group